TracyChacon/TracyChacon/README.md

 This API parses the request header and returns the ip address, preferred language, and software used.

-[URL Shortener Microservice](https://github.com/TracyChacon/Projects-freeCodeCamp.org/tree/master/06%20Back%20End%20Development%20and%20APIs/03%20Project%20URL%20Shortener%20Microservice) - Headparser code parses the request header and returns the ip address, preferred language, and software used.
+[URL Shortener Microservice](https://github.com/TracyChacon/Projects-freeCodeCamp.org/tree/master/06%20Back%20End%20Development%20and%20APIs/03%20Project%20URL%20Shortener%20Microservice) - A URL shortener is a service that takes a long URL and creates a shorter, more memorable version of it.
+Very useful to make URLs easier to type and remember, to fit long URLs into social media posts or text messages, track the number of clicks on a link, or prevent spam and phishing attacks.